yugabyte/yugabyte-db/architecture/design/docdb-change-data-capture.md

-# Change Data Capture in YugaByte DB
+# Change Data Capture in YugabyteDB

-**Change data capture** (or **CDC** for short) enables capturing changes performed to the data stored in YugaByte DB.
-This document provides an overview of the approach YugaByte DB uses for providing change capture stream on tables that can be consumed by third party applications.
+**Change data capture** (or **CDC** for short) enables capturing changes performed to the data stored in YugabyteDB.
+This document provides an overview of the approach YugabyteDB uses for providing change capture stream on tables that can be consumed by third party applications.
 This feature is useful in a number of scenarios such as:

 ### Microservice-oriented architectures

 There are some microservices that require a stream of changes to the data.
 For example, a search system powered by a service such as Elasticsearch may be used in conjunction with the database stores the transactions.
-The search system requires a stream of changes made to the data in YugaByte DB.
+The search system requires a stream of changes made to the data in YugabyteDB.

 ### Asynchronous replication to remote systems